tonyroumi/cse15l-lab-reports/lab-report-1-week-2.md

 Enter passphrase (empty for no passphrase):
 ```

->NOTE: Input the correct file path to save the key.<br>
 >NOTE: DO NOT enter a passphrase (leave blank)

 After this you should see something that looks like this: <br>